sara-sabr/ITStrategy/_pages/en/software-assessment-sharing-pilot.md

 ### Fear of Being Embarrased

-More than one team claimed that sharing the documents they produce would not be useful to other departments.
-Some went as far as saying that they are worried that it would be embarrassing for them and the department to share this files.
-This is where they would usualy go back to questions about Legal or document classification.

-What we noticed, was the exact oposite of that.
+Through the pilot, some internal teams expressed concerns around usefulness of sharing information between departments, of fear of causing embarrassment, and questioning the document classification of those assessments as well as the legal aspects of sharing.

+The pilot was able to demonstrate that other departments, especially smaller ones that do not have the same capacity as ESDC, were pleased to have ESDC's assessments shared, that no embarrassment occurred, and that only Unclassified documents were shared with the legal cover from ESDC's Legal Services.
-Smaller departments are happy to see ESDC (one of the largest departments in the GC) start sharing software assessment documents and event with the limited number (and sometimes low quality) of assessments shared so far, the feedback has been overwhelmingly positive from the community.
+Even with the limited number of assessments shared so far, the feedback has been overwhelmingly positive from the community.

 ## Feedback